Shopify/shopify-api-js/docs/usage/webhooks.md

 // Register webhooks after OAuth completes app.get('/auth/callback', async (req, res) => {
   try {
+    await Shopify.Auth.validateAuthCallback(
+      req,
+      res,
-    await Shopify.Auth.validateAuthCallback(req, res, req.query as unknown as AuthQuery); // req.query must be cast to unkown and then AuthQuery in order to be accepted
+      req.query as unknown as AuthQuery,
+    ); // req.query must be cast to unkown and then AuthQuery in order to be accepted

-    const handleWebhookRequest = async (topic: string, shop: string, webhookRequestBody: Buffer) => {
+    const handleWebhookRequest = async (
+      topic: string,
+      shop: string,
+      webhookRequestBody: Buffer,
+    ) => {
-      // this handler is triggered when a webhook is sent by the Shopify platform to your application }
+      // this handler is triggered when a webhook is sent by the Shopify platform to your application };

-    const currentSession = await Shopify.Utils.loadCurrentSession(request, response);
+    const currentSession = await Shopify.Utils.loadCurrentSession(
+      request,
+      response,
+    );

     // See https://shopify.dev/docs/admin-api/graphql/reference/events/webhooksubscriptiontopic for a list of available topics const resp = await Shopify.Webhooks.Registry.register({